Best Of17 min read

 Pros:

-• Fractional shares across a huge range of securities
+• Fractional shares across tons of securities

 Cons: